 As per Australian Standard 3786:2014 – holes must be no larger than 1.3mm diameter

-In addition to this internal mesh screen around the perimeter of the photoelectric chamber, the wireless interconnected photoelectric smoke alarm also has an outer grill which forms part of the housing of the smoke alarm.
+In addition to this internal mesh screen around the perimeter of the photoelectric chamber, the wireless interconnected photoelectric smoke alarm also has an outer grill which forms part of the housing of the alarm.
 The external grill also prevents larger foreign bodies from entering the alarm itself.
 Foreign bodies (i.e., insects) are a common cause of false / nuisance alarms because they can enter the sensitive internal components and disrupt the photoelectric light beam.

-We hope you have enjoyed this review of Australian Standard 3786:2014 and how it translates to the design of your smoke alarm.
+We hope you have enjoyed this review of Australian Standard 3786:2014 and how it translates to the design of your interconnected fire alarm.
 Whilst many smoke alarm retailers might profess to be aware of the standard, very few can claim to have read it from cover to cover or have a genuine understanding of what it really means.

 Want to know more?
-Watch our ZEN quick start video or call us on 0478 596 402 today.
+Watch our ZEN quick start video or call us on 0478 596 402 today

 We love talking smoke alarms!